|... 20 more lines|

 You can also buy the littlefuse fuseholders mentioned in the BOM.
 Those however have a very bad fit, you have to bend them and add a little solder notch, otherwise you may destroy your tips.
 In addition to this solution you also need to buy a spare case+tip which is ~25-35$, this is the least preferred option.

-The display can be bought from LCSC or Aliexpress, I haven't found it at Mouser yet (Maybe its this display?).
-It is the last part to be assembled, it is soldered on the back of the pcb facing the PCB and the tip-end.
+LCSC note: Do not buy displays from LCSC, they seem to be faulty! or Aliexpress, I haven't found it at Mouser yet (Maybe its this display?).
+It is the last part to be assembled, it is soldered on the back of the PCB facing the PCB and the tip-end.

 To flash the Otter-Iron short the DFU-jumper shown in the image below while plugging it into your computer.
 This will put the iron into DFU mode allowing you to flash it via DFU/USB.